telerik/winforms-docs/chart/building-radcharts/data-binding-radchart-to-a-database-object.md

 * Displays database column data in the X axis labels by assigning the column name to the __DataLabelsColumn__.
 The example assigns "CategoryName" to the __DataLabelsColumn__ property.

->note Also note how the example sets the PlotArea.Appearance.Dimensions.Margins.Bottom to 30% and the PlotArea.XAxis.Appearance.LabelAppearance.RotationAngle to 300 in order to provide room for the axis labels.
+>tip Also note how the example sets the PlotArea.Appearance.Dimensions.Margins.Bottom to 30% and the PlotArea.XAxis.Appearance.LabelAppearance.RotationAngle to 300 in order to provide room for the axis labels.

 {{source=..\SamplesCS\Chart\DataBindingToDataBaseObject.cs region=bindToDataBase}}